 - Technical entrepreneurship and management (TEAM)

-You will serve as a teaching assistant during your final year, which covers 50 percent of your tuition.
+Students in GEAR may receive a 50% tuition scholarship, and may be asked to TA during their final year as part of the GEAR program.
 The program also provides advising by GEAR mentors, opportunities for research and internships, and access to first-rate research facilities.